 Air Chief Marshal Sir Arthur Murray Longmore, GCB, DSO, DL (1885 – 1970)

 On 11 April 1912, Longmore was sent to the Deperdussin works at Paris to observe the wing loading tests of the aeroplane which Edward Wakefield was contracted by the Admiralty to convert to a hydro-aeroplane.
-Flown to England by Deperdussin’s test pilot, it was checked out prior to delivery to Windermere by Longmore.
+Flown to England by Deperdussin’s test pilot, it was checked out by Longmore prior to delivery to Windermere.

-Longmore attended a conference at the Admiralty in November 1913, at which Captain Murray Sueter was also present, where discussion took place of his special enlistment scheme.
-That conference marked the date when the Royal Naval Air Service virtually came into being and as a separate organisation to the Royal Flying Corps.’ – From Sea to Sky by Longmore.
+Longmore attended a conference at the Admiralty in November 1913, at which Captain (later Rear-Admiral Sir) Murray Sueter was also present, where discussion took place of his special enlistment scheme.
+‘This conference marks the date when the Royal Naval Air Service virtually came into being and as a separate organisation to the Royal Flying Corps.’ – From Sea to Sky by Longmore.
 [The official date for formation of the RNAS was 1 July 1914.]